Volumes and distributions for random unimodular complex and quaternion lattices: Acknowledgements

 \section{Acknowledgements}

 This research project is part of the program of study supported by the ARC Centre of Excellence for Mathematical \& Statistical Frontiers.
 We thank F.~Calegari for the footnote made in relation to (\ref{28a}).
+We thank too the referee for a very thorough reading.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}